User Verification in Messaging for Web

 - When the user logs out, call

 clearSession.
-This method invalidates the identity token and removes all user data from all tabs and windows.
+This method clears all messaging and user data from all tabs and windows.
+When the API is ready for another conversation,

 Be sure to call